uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

   - [Player.HasEnoughToCure: iterate over cards directly instead of using iterator method](https://github.com/uozuAho/pandemic_ddd/commit/3a5d3e98e025f59107245527e862fe2591dcfd7f)
   - [Deck: use pre-sized array instead of list](https://github.com/uozuAho/pandemic_ddd/commit/183fb212c6010154e7078eb820912d8ab01982e6)

 ### Mistake!
+(Silly moment #3)
 [Yielding available commands instead returning a list](https://github.com/uozuAho/pandemic_ddd/commit/b9de07996671770f1ea4ed43f7fed9c07e94fa1f) made a 310% improvement!
 I felt very satisfied and assumed that building the list was expensive.
 I wasn't carefully checking each improvement I was making at the time.
-A little bit later, I happened to notice I'd modified the app's behaviour in a way that made it run games a lot faster.
+A little bit later, I happened to notice I'd incorrectly modified the app's behaviour in a way that made it run games a lot faster.
 I'd made the 'sensible' command generator generate pass commands, which makes the current player give up their turn.
 This is almost never useful in a game, and thus caused games to be lost a lot quicker than before.
 The benchmark and profiler didn't mind though!
 More games = better!

 Lesson learned - have tests in place that ensure your app behaves as expected, before making performance changes.
 Also, be wary of large performance changes that you can't explain.